Showing posts with label Adalbert of Hamburg. Show all posts

 The conflict between Sweyn II of Denmark and Harald Hardrada was called off in 1064, with Sweyn agreeing to recognize Harald as King of Norway.
 With no more conflict against Denmark, Harald sailed to England to conquer that land, where he died in 1066 at the Battle of Stamford Bridge.

 The war with Norway had been devastating economically for Denmark, and recovery was slow.
-Sweyn's reputation for kindness and generosity went a long way toward keeping the loyalty of his people.
+Sweyn's reputation for kindness and generosity went a long way toward keeping the loyalty of his people during difficult times, however.
 He also created close ties to the Church, reaching out to popes for support and friendship.
 He tried to get his great-grandfather, the first Christian King of Denmark Harold Bluetooth, canonized as a saint.

-He divided Denmark into either dioceses, and brought Anglo-Dane clerics from England to prevent the expansion of German influence on Danish churches.
-Bishop Adalbert of Hamburg was trying to extend the influence of the German-based Holy Roman Empire to the Scandinavian countries.
-Sweyn requested of Pope Leo IX to have an archbishop for Denmark to stave off the German influence.
+He divided Denmark into eight dioceses with papal support, and brought Anglo-Dane clerics from England to prevent the expansion of German influence on Danish churches.
+Bishop Adalbert of Hamburg (with jurisdiction over Denmark's Christian population) was trying to extend more influence of the German-based Holy Roman Empire to the Scandinavian countries.
+Sweyn requested of Pope Leo IX to have an archbishop for Denmark to stave off Adalbert.
 The request was not fulfilled before Leo died in 1054.

 Churches were built throughout Denmark with the king's support.
 The German chronicler Adam of Bremen visited Denmark and wrote about how impressed he was with Sweyn's wisdom and how astounded he was at the hundreds of churches he saw.
-Originally wooden, hundreds of couches were re=built with stone in the 12th century.
+Originally wooden, hundreds of churches were re-built with stone in the 12th century.

 Adam of Bremen interviewed Sweyn, who told him much about his family and life.
 Much of what we know about Denmark in the 9th and 10th centuries comes from Adam's work, Gesta Hammaburgensis ecclesiae pontificum ("Deeds of Bishops of the Hamburg Church").